microsoft/react-native-windows-samples/website/versioned_docs/version-0.63/native-modules-jsvalue.md

 ## Use for JSON

-Unlike `folly::dynamic`, there are no built-in mechanisms for parsing or creating JSON strings directly from JValues.
+Unlike `folly::dynamic`, there are no built-in mechanisms for parsing or creating JSON strings directly from `JSValue`s.

 ## Performance

-JSValues can be useful for manipulating large and complex JS objects in your native code, giving you random access to just the values you need.
-However, note that there is a performance penalty to doing this, as the entirety of the JS object will be parsed into the JSValue before it is passed to your code.
+`JSValue`s can be useful for manipulating large and complex JS objects in your native code, giving you random access to just the values you need.
+However, note that there is a performance penalty to doing this, as the entirety of the JS object will be parsed into the `JSValue` before it is passed to your code.

-The performance hit of using JSValue in your external native code is in addition to the performance hit of Microsoft.ReactNative's own internal use of `folly::dynamic`.
-Data is marshalled out of Microsoft.ReactNative through a high-performance serialization interface, however reading that data back into a JSValue means taking the time and memory to completely re-construct the original object structure.
+The performance hit of using `JSValue` in your external native code is in addition to the performance hit of `Microsoft.ReactNative`'s own internal use of `folly::dynamic`.
+Data is marshaled out of `Microsoft.ReactNative` through a high-performance serialization interface, however reading that data back into a `JSValue` means taking the time and memory to completely re-construct the original object structure.

-For more information, see [Marshalling Data](native-modules-marshalling-data.md).
+For more information, see [Marshaling Data](native-modules-marshalling-data.md).